craigsturgis/craigsturgisdotcomblog/source/_posts/2011-02-11-human-body-as-machine.md

 ---
-title: human body as machine
+title: Human Body as Machine
 author: Craig
 layout: post
 permalink: /2011/02/human-body-as-machine/
 categories:
   - Personal
 ---
-#

-*(Ed.
-Note: This post originally appeared on the now defunct craigtsoandso.com)*
+*(Note: This post originally appeared on the now defunct craigtsoandso.com.
+Datestamped footnotes with commentary may have been added for my own reflection and amusement.)*

 I miss it.